 Cases have been reported and pictures are taken where plastics float on water over a vast area to an extent that one cannot even know whether there is water or land below those plastics.

 The sea bed is also becoming a deposit of plastics.
 And even more shockingly, plastics have been sighted piling as far up as the Everest – the tallest mountain in the world.
 Plastics have also been found in Henderson Island, an island in the middle of the Pacific Ocean.
 What’s more, during a study trip by scientists to the continent Antarctica, whose climatic conditions do not support human life, plastics were discovered there.

 8. Harmful to the health of humans

-Risks of developing kidney stones, breast and liver cancers, reduced sperm count, and hormonal imbalances in humans are from the plastic cutleries used on daily basis.
+Risks of developing kidney stones, breast and liver cancers, reduced sperm count, and hormonal imbalances in humans are from the plastic cutleries used on a daily basis.
 Eating hot meals on plastic crockery could increase risks of these health conditions for both adults and children because when plastics are exposed to high temperatures or heat; toxins such as dioxin, Biphenyl A, and Phthalates – chemicals used to make plastic soft are released.
-They then get consumed with the hot food.
+They then get consumed with hot food.

-Solutions of Plastic Cutlery
+Some Affordable Solutions to Plastic Cutlery

 1. Use reusable metal cutlery